paphper/paper/readme.md

 This runs a development server at `http://localhost:8888`.
 This also looks for changes in the files in the `pages` folder and reflects in the browser.
 > Note: This does not watch for the changes in the `layouts`.
-So, if you make a change in the layout, you will have to modidy something in your page to see the changes in the browser.
+So, if you make a change in the layout, you will have to modify something in your page to see the changes in the browser.
 You can change this port to your choice at [/config.php](/config.php).

 ### Folder Structure